hyperledger-labs/splice/README.md

 We have:

-- `AUTH0_MANAGEMENT_API_CLIENT_ID` and `_SECRET` which are used for tests against our clusters and currently correspond to the `API Explorer Application` configured in our `canton-network-dev` auth0 tenant
+- `AUTH0_CN_MANAGEMENT_API_CLIENT_ID` and `_SECRET` which are used for tests against our clusters and currently correspond to the `API Explorer Application` configured in our `canton-network-dev` auth0 tenant
 - `AUTH0_TESTS_MANAGEMENT_API_CLIENT_ID` and `_SECRET` which are used for integration tests and currently correspond to the `API Explorer Application` configured in our `canton-test-dev` auth0 tenant
+- `AUTH0_SV_MANAGEMENT_API_CLIENT_ID` and `_SECRET` which are used for tests against an SV deployment in our clusters and currently correspond to the `API Explorer Application` configured in our `canton-network-sv-test` auth0 tenant

-For both, you can get the ID and the secret from the settings page of the respective auth0 application, where you can also rotate the secret (bottom of the page).
+For all three, you can get the ID and the secret from the settings page of the respective auth0 application, where you can also rotate the secret (bottom of the page).

 An important note on security: